-The scholarships, totaling $20,000, are funded by contributions from members of the Washington, D.C.
-Professional Chapter of the Society of Professional Journalists (SPJ-DC), support from the Gridiron Club and Foundation and individual gifts.
-The money is administered and awarded to students by the Sigma Delta Chi Foundation of Washington, D.C.
-(SDX/DC).
+The financial aid totaling $21,500 is funded by donations from members of the Washington, D.C.
+Professional Chapter of the Society of Professional Journalists, support from the Gridiron Club and Foundation of Washington, and individual gifts from journalism education advocates.